 Our comfort (firmness) scale has been used to determine the feel of each bed.
 This scale uses 1 as the absolute softest and 10 as incredibly firm.

-Saatva’s product has a 6 out of 10.
+Saatva’s product has 3 firmness options.
+We’ve rated their Luxury Firm version as a 6.5 out of 10.
 This should feel like a true Medium or Medium-Firm to most sleepers.
 All sleep types should be able to enjoy this comfort level.

 Comparing Sinkage and Bounce